 Interview – Cathy Podewell

-A great deal of accomplishments in a compact period of time, the talented actress bowed away from the spotlight shortly thereafter to concentrate on her family.
+After a great deal of accomplishments in a compact period, the talented actress bowed away from the spotlight shortly thereafter to concentrate on her family.
 So, where is she now?
 Well, she is inspired to dip her toes in the pool of acting again!
-Excited for the possibility of returning to the screen, Podewell took the time to talk about her career as an actress, her decision to step away from it all, the legacy of Night of the Demons as it celebrates 30 years, plus much more.
+Excited about the possibility of returning to the screen, Podewell took the time to talk about her career as an actress, her decision to step away from it all, the legacy of Night of the Demons as it celebrates 30 years, plus much more.

 CrypticRock.com – Launching your professional acting career over three decades ago, you would star in a list of films as well as television series.
 First, tell us, what inspired you to pursue a career as an actress?